Sharing the framing and electrical updates as we work on finishing our basement. Our family room is coming along!

 They will look something like these double shaker style closet doors.

-A few other features of the framing and electrical work in the media room included a closet, recessed fixtures in the ceiling, additional outlets and heating vents.
+A few other features of the framing and electrical work in the media room include a closet, recessed fixtures in the ceiling, additional outlets and heating vents.

-The next stage of the process will be installing the sound barrier and insulation in the ceiling and then on to drywall.
+The next stage of the process will be installing the sound barrier and insulation in the ceiling.
+After that will be drywall.
 I’m looking forward to the peace and quiet!